pratheekshasn/nilrt/scripts/dev/upstream_merge/README.md

   - Restoring the VM to a specific snapshot.
   - Installing and testing safemode and runmode images.
   - Verifying the OS version.

+### ** `json_config.py`**
+- Handles reading and validating the configuration file (`automation_conf.json`).
+- Key responsibilities include:
+  - Parsing the JSON configuration file.
+  - Validating required fields and their values.
+  - Providing easy access to configuration parameters for other scripts.

 ---